dhmunro/dudley/docs/comments.rst

 attribute comment.
 Attribute comments begin with `#:`.
 Dudley collects and associates attribute comments with indivdual items in a layout in exactly the same way as document comments.
-Any item may have both, and multiline docuemnt and attribute comments may be freely mixed (although this is probably not good practice) - Dudley keeps them separate, so that docuemntation and attributes for any item may be retrieved separately.
+Any item may have both, and multiline document and attribute comments may be freely mixed (although this is probably not good practice) - Dudley keeps them separate, so that documentation and attributes for any item may be retrieved separately.

 **attribute comment**